 Heating can be taken for granted until something goes wrong.
 In many cases, it can be on an extremely chilly day causing a little panic as to what to do.

-Perhaps the most scariest situation is when your HVAC System seems to be working fine, but only cold air is coming out.
+Perhaps the scariest situation is when your HVAC system seems to be working fine, but only cold air is coming out.

 Is your heater blowing cold air?

-Every Furnace is typically made of four components: The Fuel System, Burners, Fans and Ductwork .In order for your Heater to function properly, all components need to be working.
+Every Furnace is typically made of four components: The Fuel System, Burners, Fans, and Ductwork.
+For your Heater to function properly, all components need to be working.